-In 2025, a clinical trial from the Buck Institute for Research on Aging reported that therapeutic plasma exchange combined with immunoglobulin reduced average biological age by 2.61 years in adults over 50 (Fuentealba et al., Aging Cell 2025).
+In 2025, a small exploratory clinical trial from the Buck Institute for Research on Aging reported that therapeutic plasma exchange combined with immunoglobulin reduced average biological age by 2.61 years in adults over 50 (Fuentealba et al., Aging Cell 2025).
 Biweekly TPE without IVIG showed a smaller average reduction of 1.32 years.
-That is promising, but it is not a guarantee: the trial was small, single-blind, short-term and needs independent replication.
+That is promising, but it is not a clinical guarantee: the trial was small, single-blind, short-term and needs independent replication.
 TPE should be considered only after blood tests, medical review and a clear risk-benefit discussion.

 TL;DR: benefits, risks and cost